Overview

 - Barnet Music Festival: solo and ensemble performance opportunities

-- School Production: Our first & second school production, ‘The Little Shop of Horrors’ and ‘Bugsy Malone’ have been a real success.
+- School Production: Our school musicals, the latest being 'High School Musical' have been a real success.
 We encouraged pupils across the year groups to audition to take part, and they practice during enrichment and after school.

 |